 The financial standing of the Council is very robust, with sound and improving financial management and practices.
-The outturn position for the Council's General Fund was an underspend of circa £1.4m.
-A report was presented to Cabinet in July 2024.
+The outturn position for the Council's General Fund was an under spend of circa £1.2m that was transferred to reserves.
+A report was presented to Cabinet in June 2025.
 The Council's Director of Corporate Resources, in his role as Chief Finance Officer, has a duty under the Local Government Act 2003 in setting the budget to comment on the robustness of the estimates and the adequacy of the reserves.
 This requires that effective budget monitoring procedures are set in place to monitor expenditure and income against the budget and careful consideration is given to determining the level of reserves.
-The Working Balance has remained at £1.0m in 2022/23.
+The Working Balance has remained at £1.0m in 2024/25.

-There are a number of financial pressures and uncertainties.
+There are a number of financial pressures and uncertainties particularly around future funding levels and the ability to deliver planned savings targets.
 These could affect the estimates particularly in future years.
 Collectively these indicate significant financial pressure on the Council's resources.
 The forward projections have been subject to sensitivity analysis in light of the potential risks.
 These do indicate potential wide fluctuations in any year that could see the likely surplus/deficit being substantially different to that expected.
 This emphasises both the high level and impact of the risks that face the Council's finances in the future.
-In recognition of the significance of these risks there is a risk contained within the Council's corporate risk register relating to financial resilience.
+In recognition of the significance of these risks there are risks contained within the Council's corporate risk register relating to financial resilience and delivery of savings.